-As of January 2021, CORE is engaged in a variety of COVID-19 projects.
-Learn more, below.
+As of February 2021, CORE is engaged in a variety of COVID-19 projects, including:

 Evaluation of COVID-19 Telehealth Home Monitoring

 COVID-19 has led to a rapid expansion in telehealth services, creating new opportunities for patient care during and after the pandemic.
-This study, funded by the Providence St. Joseph Foundation (PRSJ Foundation), will evaluate some of PSJH’s rapid response telehealth interventions, which provide monitoring and support for patients with COVID-19 who are managing the illness at home.
-The project will analyze data from medical records and other sources to assess effectiveness of these telehealth interventions as a model for supporting patients with COVID-19, both now and in the future.
+This study, funded by the PRSJ Foundation, evaluated rapid response telehealth interventions, which provide monitoring and support for patients with COVID-19 who are managing the illness at home.
+The project analyzed data from medical records and other sources to assess effectiveness.
+Our findings will be used to inform current and future telehealth interventions and support for patients with COVID-19.

 Impacts of Shifting Utilization & Deferred Care Due to COVID-19

-During the COVID-19 pandemic, health care providers have seen a substantive shift in how people engage in health care, including reductions in the use of outpatient, ED, and inpatient services.
-This study, funded by Providence Foundations of Oregon, aims to understand how patterns of care have shifted for BIPOC and white populations, and how these changes compare to pre-pandemic racial and ethnic disparities in health care access and use.
-It also seeks to understand how the limitations of available data sources may mask disparities in access to health care, both before and during the pandemic.
+Since the pandemic’s onset, healthcare providers have seen substantive shifts in how people engage in care, including reductions in outpatient, ED, and inpatient services.
+This study, funded by Providence Foundations of Oregon, aims to understand how patterns of care have shifted for BIPOC and white populations, and how those changes compare to pre-pandemic racial and ethnic disparities in healthcare access and use.
+It also seeks to understand how the limitations of available data sources may mask disparities in access to healthcare, both before and during the pandemic.